matheus-gomes-dev/scenes-navigation-reactNative/README.md

 # scenes-navigation-reactNative

-React Native app on which user can navigate through scenes
+React Native app on which user can navigate through scenes!